 This is critical to understand.
 The balance sheet must be in balance.
 This report is the final result of all the initial entries into the journals, transfer to ledgers and a result of a well organized account structure via the chart of accounts.
 If there isn’t balance with both halves, somewhere there exists an error.

 Modern technology has pretty much eliminated the ability to enter or post an unbalanced (dual entry) journal entry.
-So it is nearly impossible to generate an unbalanced report.
+Thus, it is nearly impossible to generate an unbalanced report.
 But it can still happen and this is why it is important for the bookkeeper to be mindful of the underlying systems.

 Balance Sheet Analysis